-- Adobe Systems in its acquisitions of Auditude, EchoSign, Fotolia (for $800 million), Mixamo, and Neolane (for $600 million), and its acquisition of the Digital Analytix business of comScore;
+- Adobe Systems in its acquisitions of Auditude, EchoSign, Fotolia (for $800 million), Livefyre, Mixamo and Neolane (for $600 million) and its acquisition of the Digital Analytix business of comScore;

 - Advent International in its acquisition of a majority stake in Serta Simmons;

-- eBay in its acquisitions of Decide.com, Hunch, Magento, PhiSix, and Shutl, its acquisitions of certain assets from Apptek and from Minno, and its sale of eBay Enterprise;
+- eBay in its acquisitions of Decide.com, Hunch, Magento, PhiSix and Shutl; its acquisitions of certain assets from Apptek and Minno; and the transition services aspects of its sale of eBay Enterprise ($925 million);

 - Facebook in its acquisition of the Atlas Advertiser Suite from Microsoft and its acquisition of Parse;